|Position:||Wide Receivers Coach|

-During his three years as Oakland’s tight ends coach, Henry continued the development of Zach Miller, who became the first tight end in franchise history to lead the team in receiving for three straight years.
-Miller caught a career-best 66 passes for 805 yards in 2009 and a year later he earned a spot in the Pro Bowl for the first time.
+During his three years as Oakland's tight ends coach, Henry continued the development of Zach Miller, who became the first tight end in franchise history to lead the team in receiving for three straight years.
+Miller caught a career-best 66 passes for 805 yards in 2009.
+A year later, he earned a spot in the Pro Bowl for the first time.

 As the wide receivers coach at McNeese State, Henry produced the all-time leading receiver in school history in Jermaine Martin as well as the 2003 Southland Conference Player of the Year in B.J.
 Sams.

 As a player at McNeese State, Henry earned All-Southland Conference honors in 1993.
 He finished his collegiate career with 93 receptions for 1,690 yards and 16 touchdowns, all of which remain top 10 marks in school history.

 Following his career at McNeese State, Henry signed a free agent contract with the New Orleans Saints in 1994, and he spent the preseason on the Saints roster in 1995 and 1996.
 He was on the Saints practice squad for the 1995 season.

 Henry graduated from McNeese State in 1998 and then followed with a Master's degree in education in 2001.
 Henry has three children – Darian, Kynidee and Ava.

 YEAR AT LSU: Third (appointed Feb.
 3, 2012)